hor63/horOpenVario/README.md

 ## Switch between Mali and Lima

 You can switch between open-source Lima and closed source Mali blob on the target system.
-Simply run /switch-to-mali.sh or /switch-to-lima.sh as root, and re-boot.
+Simply run `/switch-to-mali.sh` or `/switch-to-lima.sh` as root, and re-boot.

 ## Compile XCSoar
-When you install the development package on the image you can natively mainline XCSoar OOTB.
+When you install the development package on the image you can build mainline XCSoar OOTB on the Cubie.
+Just be patient but it works.

 ### For Mali
-When the Mali driver is active you simply run `make` (optionally with optimization). make finds the /dev/mali device, and compiles against the Mali blob.
+When the Mali driver is active you simply run `make` (optionally with DEBUG=n and -j2). `make` finds the /dev/mali device, and compiles against the Mali blob.

 ### For Lima
 As a first test you may want [download KMSCUBE from freedesktop.org](https://gitlab.freedesktop.org/mesa/kmscube.git) and compile it to verify if hardware acceleration with Lima is actually active and working.
 The program spits out a lot of information about EGL and OPENGL ES 2.0.